antoinech13/Steroid/README.md

 **Description:** <a name="datastruct-appertures-description"></a>

-this data structure is dedicated to manage appertures.
-It's take as input a 2D numpy.array of appertures positions with appertures sizes and can manage the photometry
+This data structure is dedicated to managing apertures.
+It takes as input a 2D numpy array of aperture positions with aperture sizes and can handle photometry.

 **Constructor:** <a name="datastruct-appertures-constructor"></a>

 ***Appertures(positions, idxOfStars = None, r = 3, ri = 6, re = 8):***

--  positions: 2D (NUMPY.ARRAY) of position of appertures of all objects. first rows should be targets and last rows should be reference stars for differential photometry if needed.
+- Positions: 2D numpy array of positions of apertures for all objects.
+The first rows should represent targets, and the last rows should represent reference stars for differential photometry if needed.
--  idxOfStars: (INT) index of the row in positions where references stars appertures positions are stores.
+  - `idxOfStars`: (INT) Index of the row in positions where the positions of reference stars' apertures are stored.
--  r: (FLOAT) inner radius of appertures
+  - `r`: (FLOAT) Inner radius of the apertures.
--  ri: (FLOAT) radius of the death area of appertures
+  - `ri`: (FLOAT) Radius of the dead area of the apertures.
--  re: (FLOAT) radius of the backgroud apperture
+  - `re`: (FLOAT) Radius of the background aperture.

 **Methods:** <a name="datastruct-appertures-methods"></a>

 ***photom(img, key, forma, center = False, exposure = None):***

--  desciption: perform the photometry and allow users to center the time at mid of exposure if time in the header is set at the beginning of exposure
+- Description: Perform the photometry and allow users to center the time at the midpoint of exposure if the time in the header is set at the beginning of exposure.
+- Input:
--  input: - img: (FIT) FIT object of the image use for the photometry \
+  - `img`: (FIT) FIT object of the image used for photometry
-  &emsp;&emsp;&ensp; - key: (STRING) Keyword of the time in the header \
+  - `key`: (STRING) Keyword of the time in the header
-  &emsp;&emsp;&ensp; - forma: (STRING) format of the time in the header \
+  - `forma`: (STRING) Format of the time in the header
-  &emsp;&emsp;&ensp; -  center: (BOOLEAN) set to true to center the time in case if the time in header was took at the beginning of exposure. \
+  - `center`: (BOOLEAN) Set to true to center the time in case if the time in header was taken at the beginning of exposure
-  &emsp;&emsp;&ensp; -  exposure: (FLOAT) exposure time
+  - `exposure`: (FLOAT) Exposure time
--  output : (astropy.table.table.QTable) resume of the photometry
+- Output: (astropy.table.table.QTable) Resume of the photometry

 </details>